 Dr Beyers Naudé LM has a fully-fledged Internal Audit & Risk Management Office, reporting directly to the Municipal Manager.
 An Audit Committee was established soon after the Municipal Elections in August 2016.
-The Audit Committee holds regular meetings and performs its function in terms of the Municipality's Audit Committee Charter, which is scheduled for a review in 2021.
+The Audit Committee holds regular meetings and performs its function in terms of the Municipality's Audit Committee Charter, which was reviewed in May 2021.

-The following independent persons (with relevant experience) currently serve on the Committee, however, their contracts will be expiring during the course of 2021 :
+The following independent persons (with relevant experience) currently serve on the Committee, however, their contracts will be expiring during the course of 2021: